-In order to avoid "cherry picking" results and to provide a more accurate and fair assessment of market performance, each contributor has an obligation to provide data relating to all the assets held within each reported portfolio, that are complete at the individual property, and, where appropriate, portfolio and fund level.
-To confirm this, MSCI checks that all mandatory fields are provided and applies statistical and logical tests to the data received (see Section 1 above).
+In order to avoid "cherry picking" results and to provide more accurate and fair assessment of market performance, each submitter has an obligation to provide IPD data that relate to the entirety of the assets held within each reported portfolio, that are complete at the individual property, and, where appropriate, portfolio and fund level.
+To confirm this, MSCI checks that all mandatory fields are provided and applies statistical and logical tests to the data received (see Section 3 above).